TestMagic Blog: College and high school admissions

 Writing the hardship essay for your college application May 4, 2021 19:06Candid advice about writing your hardship essay for your college application: Advice, tips, and examples.

-How to start writing your essay, or I don’t know what to write about!
+Your college essay: I don't know what to write!
 May 3, 2021 13:09An overview on how to come up with a topic for your college admissions essay.

 5 things you can do right now to stand out April 10, 2020 12:01Parents and students, this is for you if you're applying to college in the fall: 5 things you can do now to stay busy and improve your application.